faithvoid/skin.cortana/README.md

 - Get social on your Xbox again!
 Using **Cortana Chat**, you can use the AT protocol (aka Bluesky) to chat with fellow gamers, invite them to games, set beacons to find other players, and more!

-- Show off your gamerscore and reputation with **CortanaID**, a reimplementation of gamertags from MC360!
+- Show off your gamerscore and reputation with **Cortana ID**, a reimplementation of gamertags from MC360!
 Set it manually, or pull it from your Xbox Live profile manually (or automatically on startup)!

 - Paired with **Cortana Wireless**, you can easily connect a Raspberry Pi or similar SBC as a wireless network card for your Xbox and easily manage your Wi-Fi settings!

 - **Per-profile save games and social features!** Share your Xbox with friends and family?
 Everyone gets their own accounts and saves!

 - **"Guide button"** feature that reimplements most of the features you know and love from the 360, using Cortana Chat!
-Just click in the right stick and you have full access to social features, settings, and more!
+Just click in the right stick and you have full access to social features, matchmaking features, media controls, settings, and more!

 - **Toast notifications** for messages and notifications via Cortana Chat, and toast notifications for current XLink Kai / Insignia sessions via Cortana Server Browser!